ayhanap/wmdRules/loot.md

  #### Loot Distribution
  - Loot is distributed with DKP
  - Socials and Alts does not earn nor can spend DKP.
+ - Alts can earn dkp to mains only if they requested to come as alts to maintain raid balance by raid leader.
  - Monolith DKP used for bidding.
 Everyone needs to have addon installed.
  - Bidding period is started with loot master opening items for loot.
 Highest bidder awarded item for the cost of second highest bid or minumum bid.
  - If Loot Master sees a reason to repeat the bidding he might repeat bidding. (ie. someone disconnecting at the bidding session)